 An art and crafts village located in Madhapur, Shilparamam was founded in 1992 sprawling over 65 acres of land.
 To get in acquaintance with a beautiful ethnicity, a visit to Shilparamam is an ideal move.
 The village has a beautiful lake where visitors can enjoy boating.
 There are hundreds of stalls that sell sarees and textiles of different states like Kanjeevara, Dharmavaram, Tanjavur, Madurai, Kashmir etc. The art forms are sold directly by the artisans.

-Ethnic motifs and terracotta sculptures are placed to adorn the recreational area of the village; a lush green lawn which is located in the entranceway.
+Ethnic motifs and terracotta sculptures are placed to adorn the recreational area of the village; a lush green lawn is located in the entranceway.
 There are two museums inside the village, Rock Museum and Rural Museum.
-Rural museum has sculptures and life-size models depicting the lifestyle of local artists.
-There are 15 huts constructed form baked clay and thatch to create a rural ambience.
+The rural museum has sculptures and life-size models depicting the lifestyle of local artists.
+There are 15 huts constructed from baked clay and thatch to create a rural ambiance.
 The Rock Museum on the other hand houses different natural formations of rocks.

-The official residence of Nizams of Hyderabad, this regal palace is a property of Barkat Ali Khan Mukarram Jah.
-The name Chowmahalla is taken from Persian word Chahar (four) and Arabic word Mahalat (plural of Mahal).
-The construction of the palace initiated in 1750 and completed by 1857 and 1869; it is believed that the palace is inspired from Shah of Iran’s Palace in Tehran.
+The official residence of Nizams of Hyderabad, this regal palace is the property of Barkat Ali Khan Mukarram Jah.
+The name Chowmahalla is taken from the Persian word Chahar (four) and the Arabic word Mahalat (plural of Mahal).
+The construction of the palace was initiated in 1750 and completed by 1857 and 1869; it is believed that the palace is inspired by the Shah of Iran’s palace in Tehran.

 Built upon a hillock called Naubath Pahad, sprawling over 13 acres of land, Birla Temple is one of the most important Hindu temples of India.
 It was constructed in 1976 by Swami Ranganathananda of Ramakrishna Mission.

-Hyderabad is one such city that reflects Islam with abundant beauty and its Makkah Masjid is the nerve-center.
-This is one of the oldest mosques of Hyderabad and is the holiest site for the Muslims.
+Hyderabad is one such city that reflects Islam with abundant beauty and its Makkah Masjid is the nerve center.
+This is one of the oldest mosques of Hyderabad and is the holiest site for Muslims.
 Muhammad Quli Qutub Shah commissioned the mosque in 1694.

 The three arched façades have been carved out from a single piece of granite and more than 8000 workers were employed to build the mosque.
 The mosque is 75 feet tall with a width of 220 feet.
 The roof of the main hall is supported by fifteen arches, five on each of the three sides.

-Many arches and doors have inspiring inscriptions from holy Qur’an.
-The best part of the mosque is its entrance courtyard that has canopied, arched and rectangular building; housing marble graves of Asaf Jahi rulers.
+Many arches and doors have inspiring inscriptions from Holy Qur’an.
+The best part of the mosque is its entrance courtyard which has a canopied, arched and rectangular buildings; housing marble graves of Asaf Jahi rulers.
 Legend has it that whoever sits on the two stone and slab benches beside the pond, returns to sit here again.

 Quli Qutb Shah Tombs

 Close to the popular Golconda Fort lays the tomb of seven Qutub Shahi rulers in the Ibrahim Bagh.
 Qutub Shahi Tomb’s dome had blue and green tiles, of which only a few pieces remain today.
 Also, the tomb was earlier adorned by chandeliers, velvet canopies and carpets and carpets.
-The entire archaeological park along with several tomb is considered one of the top attractions in Hyderabad.
+The entire archaeological park along with several tombs is considered one of the top places to visit in Hyderabad.

-Copies of Qur’an were also placed in the pedestals for the readers to recite it at regular intervals.
-Smaller tombs have single-storied gallery, while the larger ones are two-storied.
+Copies of Qur’an were also placed on the pedestals for the readers to recite it at regular intervals.
+Smaller tombs have a single-storied gallery, while the larger ones are two-storied.
 The tombs are built upon a square base surrounded by pointed arches, and this reflects the beautiful blend of Persian, Hindu and Pashtun forms.
-The domes are encircled with gardens and intricate carved stonework adds on to the further charm.
+The domes are encircled with gardens and intricately carved stonework adds to the further charm.

 Taj Falaknuma Palace

 After 30 years, Taj Hotels bought it on lease and renovated each of its corners.
 Every inch of the palace today is embellished with sheer precision.
 Ceilings are decorated with frescoes and gilded reliefs.
 There are 60 spacious rooms with 22 halls, equipped with some of the best collections of the Nizams.
-The palace has a library that looks like the one at Windsor Castle, Billiards Room with a table similar to the one in Bukhingham Palace and 101-seat dining hall.
-Largest collection of Venetian chandeliers can be found here, with forty 138 arm Osler chandeliers in the halls.
+The palace has a library that looks like the one at Windsor Castle, Billiards Room with a table similar to the one in Buckingham Palace and a 101-seat dining hall.
+The largest collection of Venetian chandeliers can be found here, with forty 138 arm Osler chandeliers in the halls.

 And when scorching heat bugs you, head straight up to Snow World.
 Covering an area of about 2 acres, this is the third oldest snow park in the world after Malaysia and Singapore; and the first and biggest in India.
 Snow World is adjacent to Indira Park and Hussain Sagar Lake and has 200 tones of snow carpeted over the flooring built to tackle seepage.

 You are also offered warm clothes and cup of soup to adapt yourself to sub-zero temperature.
-Indoors are uniquely designed with plaster of Paris with exhaust system.
+Indoors are uniquely designed with plaster of Paris with the exhaust system.
 Snowfall feature too was added shortly after its inauguration.
-So, this is a one stop amusement park that gives you snowy experience in a hot day.
+So, this is a one-stop amusement park that gives you a snowy experience on a hot day.

 Interested in a tour?
 Explore Hyderabad Tour Packages